Overview of Amadablam Climbing

 Day 01: Greetings at Kathmandu Airport

-We will meet you at Kathmandu Tribhuvan International for your Amadablam climbing trip anf from Airport transfer to your hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program.
+We will meet you at Kathmandu Tribhuvan International for your Amadablam climbing trip.
+We will transfer to your hotel from the airport.
+You will have time to settle in and freshen up after your long fight.
+We will invite you to our office for a briefing about your program.

-You will have meeting with your Amadablam climbing guide and discuss about the equipment needed for the trekking and we will process for the trekking permits.
-If you arrive at night we will have same discussion in next day morning after your breakfast.
+You will meet with your Amadablam climbing guide.
+We will discuss the equipment needed for the trekking.
+We will process the trekking permits.
+If you arrive at night, we will have the same discussion the following day after breakfast.

 02